Davey stands by call for Johnson to go as he says public need PM they can trust

 Boris Johnson has a poor reputation on the international stage and should resign over lockdown party allegations despite dealing with the Ukraine crisis, the Liberal Democrat leader has said.

-Sir Ed Davey said he did not share the same view as Labour leader Sir Keir Starmer, who in the wake of the Russian invasion of Ukraine has tempered his demand for the Prime Minister to resign after so-called partygate in the wake of the Russian invasion.
+Sir Ed Davey said he did not share the same view as Labour leader Sir Keir Starmer, who in the wake of the Russian invasion of Ukraine has tempered his demand for the Prime Minister to resign after so-called partygate.

-Speaking to the PA news agency before his party’s spring conference, Sir Ed said the public needs a “prime minister who people can trust” in a time of international crisis.
+Speaking to the PA news agency before his party’s spring conference speech on Sunday, Sir Ed said Britain needs a “prime minister who people can trust” in a time of international crisis.

 Mr Johnson has submitted a police questionnaire in relation to his possible attendance at alleged coronavirus lockdown-busting parties held in Downing Street, with a handful of Tory MPs calling for a no confidence vote in his leadership.